PSModule/GitHub-Script/README.md

 A GitHub Action for running a PowerShell that is integrated into GitHub using the [GitHub PowerShell module](https://psmodule.io/GitHub).

-To get started with an action that uses this action, [create a new repository from PSModule/Template-Action](https://github.com/new?template_name=Template-Action&template_owner=PSModule).
+To get started with your own GitHub PowerShell based action, [create a new repository from PSModule/Template-Action](https://github.com/new?template_name=Template-Action&template_owner=PSModule).

 ## Usage